Smartesting/gravity-issue-tracker/README.md

-# gravity-issue-tracker
+# Gravity - Feedback
-A hub for Gravity users to report bugs, ask questions and suggest new evolutions
+This repository is a hub for Gravity users to report bugs, ask questions and suggest new evolutions